Towards Robustness: A Critique of Current Vector Database Assessments: Experimental Evaluation

-\paragraph{Recall distribution.} Figure~\ref{fig:robustness-cdf} illustrates the robustness distribution across all indexes.
-In this figure, all indexes share the same average recall@10=0.9, resulting in the same area under the curve (AUC) for their robustness curves.
-In (a), we plot the robustness values for K=10, while in (b) we plot the robustness values for K=100.
-The figure further confirms patterns we observed in earlier experiments (even though the recall@10 values in those experiments differ): when K=10, \scann and \ivf have higher robustness scores than others when $\delta \le$ 0.6, and their robustness score are lower when $\delta >$ 0.6.
-When K=100, the robustness scores of \scann and \ivf are higher than others when $\delta \le$ 0.7.
 As K increases from 10 to 100, the indexes show an increase in their robustness scores for small $\delta$ values (e.g., 0.1 and 0.3).
 The indexes have more candidates to choose from for a larger K, especially for those queries with low recall.
 We found that graph-based indexes gain more from this increase than partition-based indexes, since graph-based indexes can find some of the sub-optimal nearest neighbors that are not included in the top-K results when K is small.
 To the contrary, for partition-based indexes like \scann and \ivf, larger K means more scattered candidates across the partitions, which can lead to a higher chance of missing the ground-truth nearest neighbors.
 Robustness values for larger K (e.g., K=100) are generally lower than those for smaller K (e.g., K=10) for all indexes, indicating that as K increases, the likelihood of missing the ground-truth nearest neighbors also increases.